 The Museum records investments in accordance with FASB ASC, Accounting for Certain Investments Held by Not-for-Profit Organizations.
 Under this standard, securities purchased for investment are carried at market value; those received as gifts are recorded at market value at date of gift and all investments in debt securities are reported at their fair market values in the statement of financial position.
 Unrealized gains and losses are included in the change in net assets.
-Generally, interest and dividend income from investments, which have not been restricted by outside donors, are used to defray operating expenses of the Museum.
+Investment income or loss (including interest and dividends) and gains and losses on the sale of investments are included in the statement of activities unless the income or loss is restricted by the donor or law.
+A decline in the market value of an investment security below its cost that is designated to be other than temporary is recognized through an impairment charge.
+That impairment charge would be included in the statement of activities and a new cost basis would be established.
+For the years ended June 30, 2021 and 2020, the Museum did not record any impairment charge in the statement of activities.